A look around Vietnamese Villages

 Tra Que Village

-10. Ham Ninh fishing village, Phu Quoc island
+10. Ham Ninh, Phu Quoc island

 Ham Ninh Fishing Village is a stunning commune located in Vietnam’s Phu Quoc Island, perfect for witnessing the beauty of both sunrise and sunset.
 The village features a unique 200-meter concrete bridge extending into the sea, linking the land to floating docks.